Philio/PinEntryView/README.md

 ## About

-A PIN entry view widget for Android based on the Android 5 Material Theme via the AppCompat v7 support library.
+A PIN entry view widget for Android with support for Android 5 Material Theme features via the AppCompat v7 support library.

 Uses a hidden `EditText` to handle input, hence behaves much in the same was as an `EditText` on the screen and supports similar features.